jillesvangurp/jsonj/README.md

 JsonJ is a fast performing library for working with [json](http://www.rfc-editor.org/rfc/rfc7493.txt) in Java.
 JsonJ backs the very simple json types using a fluent API.
 Jackson's streaming parser is used for parsing and it uses things like generics, Java 8 streams, varargs, the Collections framework and other modern Java constructs to make life easier dealing with json.

+The core use case for jsonj is quickly prototyping with complex json data structures without getting bogged down in creating endless amounts of model classes.
+Model classes are nice if you have a stable, and well defined domain but can be a pain in the ass when this is not the case.

 # Get JsonJ from Maven Central

 ```